 In choosing a baselayer, it’s worth getting a soft and close-fitting design to maximize warmth.
 The best models are made with either synthetic or merino wool—cotton doesn’t insulate when wet, so it’s a bad idea even on a resort day.
 Synthetics are the cheaper option and efficiently wick moisture, but merino wool is our favorite.
 It’s very warm for its weight, cozy and soft, and naturally resists odor better than a polyester alternative.
 Baselayers are offered in a range of thicknesses, including lightweight designs for warm days or backcountry use, as well as mid- and heavyweight options for cold days at the resort.
 And in particularly frigid conditions, you can always double up your baselayers or add a fleece pant to increase warmth.

 In recent years, there’s been a noticeable shift in sustainable practices within the snowboarding apparel market.
-Led by brands like Patagonia and Picture Organic, we’re seeing greater use of recycled materials, particularly in the shell and lining fabrics.
-Further, a growing number of manufacturers, including Burton and Flylow Gear, are using DWR coatings that are PFC-free (short for perfluorocarbons, which is a non-biodegradable chemical).
+Led by brands like Patagonia and Jones, we’re seeing greater use of recycled materials, particularly in the shell and lining fabrics.
+Further, a growing number of manufacturers are using DWR coatings that are PFC-free (short for perfluorocarbons, which describes a group of non-biodegradable chemicals that are harmful both to humans and the environment).
 And many brands are recognized as certified B Corps and/or utilize the bluesign system for sourcing materials responsibly.
 One final way to purchase sustainably is to select quality products and repair old gear rather than buy cheap items that don’t last.
 Patagonia is a leader here as well, with an excellent repair program that’s managed both online and in their brick-and-mortar stores.

 Given the similarities between the two sports, it’s not surprising that many ski pants and ski bibs are perfectly capable for snowboarding (and vice versa).
 In fact, you’ll see a lot of crossover in products when searching on a manufacturer or retailer site, and brands like Patagonia and Outdoor Research specifically state their pants are intended for both activities.